LinuxNerd14/JBD8-16/README.md

 # The JBD8-16
-A computer that was once based on the BE6502 by the reveared [Ben Eater](https://eater.net/).
+A computer that was once based on the BE6502 by the revered [Ben Eater](https://eater.net/).
 This new design has 16 banks of 32K storage.

 This is by far not a finished project as planned features include:
 1. PS2 keyboard port
 2. 2 NES contoller ports
 3. SD Card??
-(MAny compicated issues with this one)
+(Many compicated issues with this one)
 4. Better display or VGA output